Judicial Externship FAQ

 What if I am offered a position in judicial chambers before all of my interviews are completed?

 Think seriously about where you would like to have an externship before submitting an application.
 Apply only to those chambers, entities and organizations where you would accept if given an offer.
 If you are given an offer be prepared to accept it and politely cancel the remainder of your scheduled interviews.
 Never accept a position and then later decline to accept another.
 Try to schedule your interviews in the order of your preference.
 Your tact and professional in these matters are critical to your reputation.

 Congratulations.
 Follow up the acceptance with a letter to chambers thanking them and letting them know when you will begin.
 You should graciously decline further interviews with a telephone call immediately.
 Next, download a “Contact Sheet” from the Externship Department web site menu tab New Applicant Forms.
 Complete that form and bring it to the Externship Department.
 We are the only office that can provide you with a course enrollment number, and we will do so as soon as you furnish us with a completed “Contact Sheet.”

 Mandatory Class: Ethics, Professionalism and Course Requirements:

-Congratulations on your externship in our program this fall.
+Congratulations on your externship in our program this summer.

-Please make sure to enroll in all of your other courses for the fall.
-Once I receive your signed performance agreement at one of the mandatory meetings I will enroll you.
+Please make sure to enroll in all of your other courses for the summer.
+Once I receive your signed performance agreement at the mandatory meeting I will enroll you.